8 Worker Misclassification Tips to Set Your Enterprise Up for Success

 Contingent Workforce Compliance: What Companies Should Know

-The DOL has a six-factor rule to determine if aa worker is an independent contractor or employee.
-Check out their website here for detailed information about classification.
+The DOL has a six-factor rule to determine if a worker is an independent contractor or employee.
+Check out their website for detailed information about classification.
 The IRS uses a common law test, which is based on evidence of the degree of control between a worker and a business.
-You can find more information about this test on their website here.
-Lastly, individual states may have specific laws or a Memorandum of Understanding to protect against
+You can find more information about this test on their website.
+Lastly, individual states may have specific laws or a Memorandum of Understanding to protect against misclassification.
+Check out your state-level Department of Labor for more information.

 Worker Classification Tests: DOL, IRS, State Tests for Classifying Workers

 Educating internal staff about the differences between independent contractors and employees is a helpful way to minimize misclassification.
 Independent contractors are their own business entity and will have a different role in a company than a full-time employee.
-When staff
+When staff are aware of how independent contractors fit in, they will be less likely to compromise worker status by treating the contractor like an employee.

 In general, employees should be aware that independent contractors have been engaged to complete a specific task or fill a specific role for a determined amount of time.
 Independent contractors are free to complete the work outlined in their contract when, where, and how they choose.
 This may involve working different hours than internal employees, using their own computer or software, or following different reporting procedures than an employee on their team.